jaccomoc/jactl/docs/docs/integration-guide/script-location.md

 ---
 title: Location of Scripts and Classes
+description: "Configuring source file locations and package structure for Jactl scripts and classes."
 ---

 In the examples shown we have always used constant strings as the source code for our Jactl scripts and classes